 Using security groups to tighten OpenStack security

-One of the great features of OpenStack (and therefore our Fuga service) is the use of security groups.
+One of the great features of OpenStack (and therefore our Fuga Cloud service) is the use of security groups.
 With security groups you’re able to very precisely define access rules to your platform and instances.
 In essence, they give you a free, fully customizable firewall.
 In this article we’ll tell you how you can use customized security groups to grant access based on the roles of the instances within your Fuga platform.

 How do security groups work?